Loyola University New Orleans: Athletics

 The Loyola athletic teams are called the Wolf Pack.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) since the 2010–11 academic year.
 The Wolf Pack previously competed in the Gulf Coast Athletic Conference (GCAC) from 1995–96 to 2009–10.

-Loyola competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, swimming, tennis and track & field; while women's sports include basketball, cross country, golf, swimming, tennis, track & field and volleyball; and co-ed sports with competitive cheer, competitive dance and eSports.
+Loyola competes in 18 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, swimming, tennis and track & field; women's sports include basketball, cross country, golf, swimming, tennis, track & field and volleyball; and co-ed sports are competitive cheer, competitive dance and eSports.

-Loyola's 16 intercollegiate teams are almost wholly funded through student activity fees per a student referendum passed in 1991.
-In 1972, Loyola suspended its athletics program, citing "educational and financial" reasons.
-However, in 1991, the athletics program was re-instituted, amid student appeals for its reinstatement, including the aforementioned referendum.
-Locally, Loyola's biggest rival is the adjacent Tulane University, and the annual basketball game between the two teams is one of biggest athletic events at Loyola, called The Battle for Freret.
-Another rival in conference play is a fellow Jesuit university Spring Hill College.
-The Pack Pride Committee was founded in 2007 to promote athletics and to encourage community members to be "Proud to be Part of the 'Pack'".

 Notable faculty and alumni

 Many notable politicians, entertainers, and figures in United States history are alumni of the university.
-These include current and former members of the United States House of Representatives, members of the Louisiana House of Representatives and Louisiana State Senate, high ranking presidential United States Cabinet officials, a former head of state, federal and state judges, a recipient of the Presidential Medal of Freedom, former mayors, a restaurateur, news reporters, a former governor, actors, journalists, and numerous music celebrities, including G-Eazy and Harry Connick Jr. among others.
+These include current and former United States representatives, Louisiana state representatives and state senators, high ranking presidential United States Cabinet officials, a former head of state, federal and state judges, a recipient of the Presidential Medal of Freedom, former mayors, a restaurateur, news reporters, a former governor, actors, journalists, and numerous music celebrities, including G-Eazy and Harry Connick Jr.

-The university is also home to a number of high-profile professors, Harry Shearer, a voice actor for The Simpsons, and Jim Gabour, "an award-winning film/video producer and director."
+The university is also home to a number of high-profile professors, including Harry Shearer, a voice actor for The Simpsons.

+The university honours distinguished academics with "endowed professorships".
+For example, in 2000, five were recognised in this way: English Professor Katherine H. Adams, Music Professor Philip Frohnmayer, Business Professor Joseph Ganitsky, Music Professor David P. Swanzy, and English Professor Julian N. Wasserman.
+In 2023, a total of 40 academics had endowed chairs or professorships, including Edmondo Lupieri and Miguel H. Diaz.